diegoagd10/langchain/README.md

 To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.

+### Vector Stores

+The `1-Langchain/4-VectorStore/` directory contains examples of vector storage using different providers.

+- `Faiss.ipynb`: Demonstrates using FAISS for similarity search and clustering sentence vectors, including saving and loading the index.
+- `Chroma.ipynb`: Shows how to use Chroma vector database for storing and retrieving embeddings, with persistence to disk.

+To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.

 ## Contributing

 [Add contributing guidelines if needed]